 The summer work study program allows students to earn income while gaining valuable legal experience over the summer.The Summer Work Study application process is a two-part process.
 The first part is to determine your eligiblilty for a summer work study grant.
 Work study is a federally funded program and to be eligible, applicants must comply with the requirements and procedures outlined below.
 The second part of the process is to ensure that you have a source of the required work study matching funds.

 Students whose employer is not able to contribute the required 25% matching funds should complete an application for Summer Work Study Law Foundation Matching Grants.
+Students with Law Foundation Summer Fellowships still need to complete an application for matching funds and should indicate that they plan to use a portion of their Fellowship as matching funds.

 Students who will be working for the Law School or as a research assistant for a professor this summer do not need to apply for a matching grant and should contact Cynthia Gale in Room 814 of Klein Hall.